On this page

 Photography Walk (Weekly)

-This is a slow-paced walk based specifically around looking out for photographic opportunities, where we share advice on photographic techniques, how to improve composition skills, and other advice as to what makes a good photo.
+This is a slow-paced walk based specifically around looking out for photographic opportunities.
+We share advice on photographic techniques, how to improve composition skills and other advice as to what makes a good photo.

 In Durham, we have previously visited Wharton Park, the Cathedral, and the Town Hall.
 We often visit a café afterwards as well!